emarsden/dash-mpd-cli/README.md

       --mp4decrypt-location <PATH>
           Path to the mp4decrypt binary (necessary if not located in your PATH).

+      --shaka-packager-location <PATH>
+          Path to the shaka-packager binary (necessary if not located in your PATH).

   -o, --output <PATH>
           Save media content to this file.